Atom-c/escape-velocity/Js-project/README.md

 ![Image](./docs/javascript-project-wireframe-atom-c.png)

 ## Technologies anticipated
-  Canvas, mostly Vanilla Javascript, with Easel.js, html, and CSS.
+  Canvas, mostly Vanilla JavaScript, with Easel.js, html, and CSS.
+Canvas will be used to draw the objects on the board, with JavaScript event listeners to handle user input.
+The game will be fully stylized with CSS.

 ### There will be three scripts involved
-  * `board.js` for all the game logic and setup
+  * `board.js` for all the game logic and setup.
+This will hold the main canvas and the majority of game code
   * `avatar.js` for handling the drawing and movement of the player's avatar
-  * `obstacles.js` for rendering the falling obstacles
+  * `obstacles.js` for rendering the falling obstacles with randomized gaps for the player avatar to exit through

 ## Implementation Timeline